Vikom/monitor-api-connect/PRICING.md

   window.currentVariantMonitorId = "{{ product.selected_or_first_available_variant.metafields.custom.monitor_id }}";
   window.customerMonitorId = "{{ customer.metafields.custom.monitor_id }}";

-  // Check if product is in outlet collection using a more reliable method
+  // Check if product is in outlet collection
   {% assign is_in_outlet = false %}
   {% for collection in product.collections %}
     {% if collection.handle == 'outlet' %}